 Kolawole’s work has been published in AGNI, Gulf Coast, Kweli, and more, along with various anthologies around the world.
 He has received fellowships from the Norman Mailer Center in New York City, the International Writing Program at the University of Iowa, the Island Institute, and the Wellstone Center in Redwoods, CA. He also was a finalist for the Graywolf Prize for Africa.

 Before completing his MFA at VCFA, Kolawole earned an undergraduate degree from the University of Ibadan, Nigeria, and a master’s degree in creative writing with disinction from Rhodes University, South Africa, and he graduated from the Clarion West Writers Workshop for writers of Science Fiction and Fantasy.
 He is a charter member of the African Speculative Fiction Society.

-The Center’s press release offers this brief description of Kolawole’s work in progress:
+The Center’s press release offered this brief description of Kolawole’s work in progress:

 The story’s main character, Akinkanju, an accomplished hunter running from his past, unwittingly finds himself entangled in “The Hunt,” a supernatural high-stakes contest presided over by the gods for their twisted amusement and involving the best and bravest hunters across the land in a mythical forest of the gods.
 Akinkanju braves perilous circumstances and an epic journey in an attempt to bring back his family from the dead and find peace.

-In addition to this fellowship award, Kolawole’s novel Son of a Dog was shortlisted for the Graywolf Prize for Africa, which is awarded for a first novel manuscript by an African author.
-Kolawole was also the winner of the 2019 Editor-Writer Mentorship Program for Diverse Writers and will be working with Amber Oliver, Editor at HarperCollins, to strengthen his first novel.
+In addition to this fellowship award, Kolawole’s manuscript Son of a Dog was shortlisted for the Graywolf Prize for Africa, which is awarded for a first novel manuscript by an African author.
+Kolawole was also the winner of the 2019 Editor-Writer Mentorship Program for Diverse Writers and worked with Amber Oliver, Editor at HarperCollins, to strengthen his first novel manuscript.